cmu-sei/pom/main-constraints.md

 - `responsible(*p1) -> !good(*p1, S-pre)` # to prevent memory leaks
 - `PtrCopyConstraints(dest=*p1, src=t, S-pre, S-post)`
 - Let `changedCPaths` be `location_must_aliases_of(*p1)`
+  (Note: The purpose of `changedCPaths` is to prevent preservation of existing state properties.
+A location alias that is only a MAY alias, not a MUST alias, will effectively have its existing state properties OR'd together the state properties of what is being written.)
 - `PreservationConstraints(changedCPaths, {t})`